 - Page speed

 - Top-loading pages

-It is much simpler to bake SEO into a new website than remediating issues afterward.
-By the time you realize a live revamped website has hundreds of broken links and fixes them, your rankings have likely suffered.
+It is much simpler to bake SEO into a new website than remediate issues afterward.
+When you realize a live revamped website has hundreds of broken links and fixes them, your rankings will likely suffer.
 You can avoid the damage with an SEO audit of the website before it goes live.

 Preservation Rather than Improvement

 A redesign is an excellent time to maintain search success and the optimal time to understand existing SEO weaknesses and tackle them.
 It only makes sense to reach as many users as possible through a solid organic search strategy.
 Areas that may require optimization include